Inist-CNRS/ezmaster/README.md

 - Your application must have a web server (mandatory).
 - Your application can use a json config and a data folder (optional)

-For example your dockerfile could looks like this one:
+For example your dockerfile could look like this one:
 ```shell
 FROM ubuntu or node or ...